Which is better, customer acquisition or customer retention? That is quite deceptive : both are essential for long-term growth and stability.

 The outcomes of acquisition campaigns are more visible

-Customer retention is a process of extended duration, the fruition of which may take several years to materialize.
-Conversely, acquisition campaigns offer expeditious and facile metrics of success.
-For instance, “new users” is a self-explanatory indicator that can be readily ascertained.
-In essence, many commercial entities treat customer acquisition campaigns as the marketing equivalent of “instant gratification,” without affording due consideration to whether they constitute the best employment of fiscal resources.
+Customer retention is a lengthy process with results that can take years to manifest.
+Acquisition campaigns, on the other hand, provide quick and easy measures of success.
+For example, “new users” is a straightforward metric that can be seen right away.
+In essence, many businesses treat customer acquisition campaigns as the marketing equivalent of “instant gratification,” without pausing to consider whether they are the best use of funds.

 How Marketers Are Using Online Channels For Retention Or Acquisition